ioccc-src/winner/2018/ferguson/README.md

 make test
 ```

+### Alternate code:

+The author provided an alternate version which has a simpler keyboard for the
+monkey Eric.
+See his comments under the 'keyboards' section, briefly referred to
+in the 'what it is' section.

 ## Judges' remarks:

 Looking back over the strata of past IOCCC entries, this program marks a new